-If you're looking for an Index fund category, then a possible option is Vanguard Total Stock Market Index Investor (VTSMX).
+There are plenty of choices in the Index category, but where should you start your research?
+Well, one fund that might be worth investigating is Vanguard Total Stock Market Index Investor (VTSMX).
 While this fund is not tracked by the Zacks Mutual Fund Rank, we were able to examine other factors like performance, volatility, and cost.

 History of Fund/Manager

-Of course, investors look for strong performance in funds.
-This fund in particular has delivered a 5-year annualized total return of 10.8%, and is in the top third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 12.98%, which places it in the top third during this time-frame.
+Investors naturally seek funds with strong performance.
+This fund has delivered a 5-year annualized total return of 11.68%, and is in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 13.68%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Compared to the category average of 8.94%, the standard deviation of VTSMX over the past three years is 12.43%.
-The fund's standard deviation over the past 5 years is 12.24% compared to the category average of 9.31%.
+Compared to the category average of 8.86%, the standard deviation of VTSMX over the past three years is 12.4%.
+Over the past 5 years, the standard deviation of the fund is 12.11% compared to the category average of 9.34%.
 This makes the fund more volatile than its peers over the past half-decade.

-Even still, the fund has a 5-year beta of 1.02, so investors should note that it is hypothetically as volatile as the market at large.
-Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
-The fund has produced a negative alpha over the past 5 years of -0.62, which shows that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+Investors should note that the fund has a 5-year beta of 1.02, so it is likely going to be as volatile as the market at large.
+Because alpha represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which is the S&P 500 in this case, one should pay attention to this metric as well.
+VTSMX has generated a negative alpha over the past five years of -0.78, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

-Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
-And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
+As competition heats up in the mutual fund market, costs become increasingly important.
+Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
+Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, VTSMX is a no load fund.
-It has an expense ratio of 0.14% compared to the category average of 0.76%.
-VTSMX is actually cheaper than its peers when you consider factors like cost.
+It has an expense ratio of 0.14% compared to the category average of 0.85%.
+Looking at the fund from a cost perspective, VTSMX is actually cheaper than its peers.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report